marcusdaly/progress/README.md

 `progress` is a tool to planning, tracking, and visualizing progress of all kinds.
 We'll try to make it as easy as possible, but you have to put in the real effort.

 # Usage
-Here, we'll give you a quick guide to how to start using `progress`.
+Here, we'll guide you through how to start using `progress`.

-Pre-reqs:
+## Pre-reqs:
 1. We recommend using [Obsidian](https://obsidian.md/) to visualize your files.
 This will make it easy to write plans, log your practices, etc.
 2. Set up a python 3.9 virtual environment and install the requirements from `requirements.txt` with something like
     ```sh